labgem/microscope-user-doc/docs/content/mage/info.rst

 *In progress*

-This menu indicates the best BLAST hit for the current Genomic Object against the genome of *Escherichia coli K12*, if any.
+This menu indicates the best BLAST hit for the current Genomic Object against the genome of *Escherichia coli* K12, if any.

-This dataset is a useful reference since E. coli is a very well known bacteria, with a carefully annotated genome and large quantities of experimental data and publications are available.
+This dataset is a useful reference since *E. coli* is a very well known bacteria, with a carefully annotated genome and large quantities of experimental data and publications are available.

 .. tip:: This dataset can help you to complete your expert annotation.